-6 No-Fail Ways To Achieve Any New Year’s Resolutions For 2018
+6 No-Fail Ways To Achieve Your 2019 New Year’s Resolutions

 New Year’s resolutions can be tough to keep.
 “Admit it,” says life coach Laura Berman Fortgang, author of Living Your Best Life.
 “Even though you set them every year, your New Year’s resolutions rarely stick.
-In fact, 23 per cent of us break them in a week and 45 per cent by the end of the month.”
+In fact, 23 percent of us break them in a week and 45 percent by the end of the month.”
 (These 10 tips should keep you motivated all year long.)

 “The biggest mistake people make is picking the wrong goal in the first place,” says Talane Miedaner, author of Coach Yourself to Success.
 “Never set goals that are over a year old, because they’re dead.”
-Losing weight is a perfect example some people carry that around for decades.
+Losing weight is a perfect example some people carry around for decades.
 “If you still want to slim down after years of trying, then do something different,” she says.
 “Sign up with a running group and train for a marathon, or take ballroom dancing lessons and enter a dance competition.”
 Check out these 10 tips for running your first marathon.

-Determine what you actually need to do to achieve your goals that’s your master plan.
+Determine what you actually need to do to achieve your goals.
 Maybe you’ll have to wake up an hour earlier to write your best-selling novel, or spend one lunch hour a week volunteering with a nonprofit organization.
 “To succeed, you have to schedule your goals and make them part of your life,” advises Fortgang.
 “Put a system in place that will support change by giving you the structure you need.”
 Plus, these 7 habits of successful people are worth a try.

 “Get supportive folks in your camp,” advises Fortgang.
 “Join a group of like-minded folks, team up with a good friend, hire a coach or otherwise include people who want the best for you and will keep you on track.”
-If you know someone with a similar goal or any goal at all invite her to be an accountability buddy.
+If you know someone with a similar goal or any goal at all, invite her to be an accountability buddy.
 Then, check in with each other regularly to make sure you’re on track.
 To get the support you need, Fortgang advises telling people right from the beginning when and how you’d feel most encouraged.
 These fitness apps will help you find your workout soulmate.

 To stay focused on your New Year’s resolutions and be motivated for the long haul, celebrate your successes.
 “I reward myself monthly with a pedicure and quarterly with a massage,” says Wagner.
 “It keeps me rejuvenated and energized.”
 If you want to lose 20 pounds, for example, don’t wait until you’ve lost it all to celebrate.
 “If you reward yourself with something that makes you feel beautiful each time you shed a few pounds, you’re more likely to achieve your end goal.”